7Block Labs

 7Block Labs can help

-We design and ship healthcare‑grade mobile key management: passkey onboarding, ERC‑4337 smart accounts, attestation pipelines, DPoP‑bound FHIR access, and compliance‑ready audit trails.
-If you’d like an architecture review or a 4‑week pilot plan, reach out.
+We're all about providing awesome mobile key management solutions for healthcare.
+Imagine things like easy passkey onboarding, ERC-4337 smart accounts, seamless attestation pipelines, DPoP-bound FHIR access, and rock-solid audit trails--all designed to keep you compliant.
+If you’re thinking about an architecture review or want to start a 4-week pilot plan, just give me a shout!
+I’d love to help you out.

 Like what you're reading?
 Let's build together.